 How To Reinstall macOS Catalina The Right Way

-The problem is that due to the macOS still being in beta, it might not always work as intended.
-Glitches in macOS beta versions are commonplace — even fully released operating systems like Mojave or High Sierra could freeze and crash from time to time.
+The problem is that it might not always work as intended.
+Glitches in macOS Catalina are commonplace — even fully released operating systems like Mojave or High Sierra could freeze and crash from time to time.
 No software is immune.

 But what do you do if this case?
 The surefire way to deal with jaded performance is to reinstall mac OS Catalina altogether.
 Read through our guide below to learn how.

 It’s important to note that when you reinstall macOS Catalina the process simply updates the operating system and doesn’t affect any files on your hard drive or user files or even settings.
 That makes reinstalling principally different from performing a clean install, which erases everything.

 Here are the proper steps to follow to reinstall mac OS Catalina.

 1. Back up your Mac first

 By default, the best thing you could do before making any significant changes to how your Mac works is to back it up.
 Backups are just like saves before encountering challenges in video games — represent the point you can always come back to.

 There are lots of great backup solutions on the market to suit every need.
 If you don’t have the time to search for something specific, your Mac features a decent native option — Time Machine.

 To get Time Machine started: